Lenningen

 Lenningen (/de/; Lẽnnenge) is a municipality in the district of Esslingen in Baden-Württemberg in Germany.

 Neighbour communities

 Those are in the east Wiesensteig (district of Göppingen), in the south Römerstein and Grabenstetten (both district of Reutlingen), in the west Erkenbrechtsweiler, in the northwest Owen and in the north Bissingen an der Teck and Neidlingen (all district of Esslingen).

 Transportation

-Teckbahn from Wendlingen am Neckar via Kirchheim unter Teck ends in Obelenningen.
+Teckbahn from Wendlingen am Neckar via Kirchheim unter Teck ends in Oberlenningen.
 The Königlich Württembergischen Staats-Eisenbahnen built the stations in Unter- and Oberlenningen 1899 as unity stations.
 Nowadays the per hour circulating Regionalbahnen of DB Regio in the area of Lenningen stop at three stations: Oberlenningen, Unterlenningen and Brucken.

 Parallel to Teckbahn in Lenningen runs A-road Bundesstraße 465 Biberach–Kirchheim.
 On this road you can reach five miles away junction Kircheim-east of A 8 Stuttgart–München.